smart-data-models/dataModel.S4BLDG/CoolingTower/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     sprayType:
-      description: 'Property.
-SprayFilled: Water is sprayed into airflow.
+      description: 'SprayFilled: Water is sprayed into airflow.
 SplashTypeFill: water cascades over successive rows of splash bars.
-FilmTypeFill: water flows in a thin layer over closely spaced sheets.'
+FilmTypeFill: water flows in a thin layer over closely spaced sheets'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `CoolingTower`.
+      description: It must be equal to `CoolingTower`
       enum:
         - CoolingTower
       type: string
       x-ngsi:
         type: Property
     waterRequirement:
-      description: Property.
-Make-up water requirement.
-Usually measured in m3/s.
+      description: Make-up water requirement.
+Usually measured in m3/s
       type: number
       x-ngsi:
         type: Property